Defining This Space

 Who Is The West?

-The Western world, also known as the 'West', refers to various nations depending on the context, involving Western Europe, Australasia, and North America.
+The Western world, also known as the 'West' or the 'Global North', refers to various nations depending on the context, involving Western Europe, Australasia, and North America.
 Within the context of this blog, the 'West' is viewed as a dominant force within development and various other socio-political contexts.

 In comparison to this, we see descriptive words such as the 'Global South' or the 'Eastern World' to represent countries seen as low and middle-income nations.
 The 'Global South' is a term which categorizes countries such as Asia, Africa, Latin America, and the Caribbean.
 These nations are often described as newly 'developed' or in the process of 'developing'.